istanbuljs/istanbuljs/api.md

 -   `code` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** the code to instrument
 -   `filename` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** the filename against which to track coverage.
+-   `inputSourceMap` **\[[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)]** the source map that maps the not instrumented code back to it's original form.
+    Is assigned to the coverage object and therefore, is available in the json output and can be used to remap the coverage to the untranspiled source.

 Returns **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** the instrumented code.